 2025

 On April 3rd 1850, Ezra, Mary, and their three small children moved from their North Canyon cabin in present-day Bountiful, to a "rough cabin" six miles north on their farm in North Cottonwood Creek (present-day Farmington) –and here they stayed.
 Except for Ezra's missions and a few months in central Utah during the 'Utah War', Farmington became the first permanent home in their lives and where Ezra, Mary, Susan and 16 of their 21 children would remain or return.
 (16 are buried at Farmington Cemetery, five are buried within 20 miles and Elder John Alexander is buried at Haifa, Palestine)

+Hobnob with cousins as we enjoy a free lunch in the gym and games in the shade of the trees, with "Ezra James Ice Cream" for dessert, in memory of Ezra's eldest son.
 We'll hear a few more stories, legends and possibly a few tall tales.
-If you have ANY questions about your ancestors, this is a great time to ask.
+If you have ANY questions about your ancestors, this is a great time to ask!

+2025